NyteshadeXT/PF2e-Core-Vault/4-Campaign/Age of Worms/The Hall of Harsh Reflections.md

 | 91-95            | `encounter: 2: Tendriculos`    |
 | 96-100           | `encounter: 2: Karkadann`      |

 **Dwarf Crafters:** These dwarves are carting a shipment of metal tools to [[Ardentia City]].
-Each dwarf is a [[Merchant]] and carries a bag of goods.
+Each dwarf is a [[3-Rules/Bestiaries/NPC Core/M/Merchant]] and carries a bag of goods.
 They're willing to sell their goods on the road if the buyer seems reputable, and defend themselves and their goods if attacked, but they are not soldiers and would rather be robbed than killed.

 **Gnome Traders:** The gnomes are returning from [[Ardentia City]] after bargaining for exotic goods.
 They're interested in buying small gems and pieces of jewelry, and have minor alchemical items (25 gp or less) for sale.
-Each is a [[Merchant]].
+Each is a [[3-Rules/Bestiaries/NPC Core/M/Merchant]].
 As with the dwarves, they'll fight to protect their property but run away if they think odds are they'll be killed.

-**Halfling Farmers:** These [[Farmer]] have bags of herbs and pipeweed they're bringing to market.
+**Halfling Farmers:** These [[3-Rules/Bestiaries/NPC Core/F/Farmer]] have bags of herbs and pipeweed they're bringing to market.
 They don't like to trade on the road and only do so if there is a halfling PC.
 They run away if attacked.

 **Religious Pilgrims:** These devout worshipers of Aegis are on their way to Diamond Lake for a religious holiday.
 Each is a the equivalant of a [[Pilgrim]] except for the leader, who is a [[Acolyte of Pharasma|Acolyte of Aegis]].
 The pilgrims subscribe to the militant doctrine of Diamond Lake's church of Aegis, and see any interaction with strangers as a chance to gain new converts.